Lesson video

 She's bright-eyed, describing the way she looks.

-Her eyes have lit up with excitement.
+Her eyes have lit up with excitement, so she's bright-eyed.

 That's when you're so excited and happy.

-She can't believe her gift made it so she's thrilled.
+She can't believe her gift made it, so she's thrilled.

 Okay, moving on to the man.